-1. Client:
+Client:

 Building:

 Phone:

 Contact Name:

 Dollar Amount:

-2. Client:
+Client:

 Building:

 Phone:

 Contact Name:

 Dollar Amount:

-3. Client:
+Client:

 Building:

 Phone:

 Contact Name:

 Dollar Amount:

-PART 8 BID FORM ADDITION
+BID FORM ADDITION

-In accordato be perference and at the shall have provided frograms in which the sub-contrate be subcontrated. ceship and Training Certification ance with the Illinois Procurement Code, the Bidder certifies that the wood by it and/or its subcontractors shall, at the time of such bid opening time of the performance of work pursuant to the terms of this Contract participated in the approved apprenticeship and training programs for above.
-The bidder shall list, in the space below, the official name of the ponsor holding the certificate of registration or all types of work or craft the bidder is a participant and that will be performed by the bidder and actor's employees.
-Work that will be sub-contracted shall be indicated tracted work as provided for herein.
-Failure to list required information in disqualification of bid. ng et, as ne ets ts
+ceship and Training Certification ance with the Illinois Procurement Code, the Bidder certifies that the work formed by it and/or its subcontractors shall, at the time of such bid opening a time of the performance of work pursuant to the terms of this Contract, a participated in the approved apprenticeship and training programs as for above.
+The bidder shall list, in the space below, the official name of the approved he certificate of registration or all types of work or crafts the bidder is a participant and that will be performed by the bidder and its actor's employees.
+Work that will be sub-contracted shall be indicated to tracted work as provided for herein.
+Failure to list required information at in disqualification of bid.